Writers and Photographers Curtis and Norma Beaird

 While living in Texas, Curtis attended car shows and enjoyed several years as a contributing writer and photographer for Show Stopper, the quarterly magazine of the International Car Show Association.

-Curtis has been pastor of a Southern Baptist church in rural Georgia.
-He is also available to preach or speak at churches, rallies and area events.
-Both Curtis and Norma are available to speak at meetings regarding the birds of Georgia's Lower Coastal Plain, to share how a person's Christian faith can make a positive difference in relation to environmental concerns.
+Curtis is currently serving as Interim Pastor at a Southern Baptist Church in Vidalia, Georgia.
+He is available to preach or speak at churches, rallies and area events.
+Both Curtis and Norma are available to speak at meetings regarding the birds of Georgia's Lower Coastal Plain, to share how a person's Christian faith can make a positive difference in relationship to environmental concerns.
+Plus, feeding wild birds is both fun and a rewarding learning experience.
 They are engaged in research about conservation and remain vigilant in their contact with state and federal government offices about issues that affect the people of Georgia.

 To contact them about a speaking engagement, click here to fill out the form.

 And God created great whales, and every living creature that moveth, which the waters brought forth abundantly, after their kind, and every winged fowl after his kind: and God saw that it was good.

 Our documentation of the Georgia bird species has been a blessing beyond words.
 Observing bird behaviors and feeding habits, and how the weather affects the avian population, has been rewarding and educational.
 It has opened up a world of miracles that happen everyday in nature.
 Observing migration patterns and nesting season is an amazing learning experience that results in lessons of faith.

 Consider the ravens: for they neither sow nor reap; which neither have storehouse nor barn; and God feedeth them: how much more are ye better than the fowls?

 Some folks spend their entire lives entangled in the cares of this world and they never really see a unique colorful bird that makes its home in the forest or in the pine tree in their backyard.
 They miss some of God's greatest blessings.